arosboro/India-Covid-19-Cases-Visual-Reference/README.md

 }
 ```

-States were changes as follows:
+States were changed as follows:

 ```javascript
 {